Skip to content

 8 min read · Fire-Resistant

-California wildfire-rebuild siding claims have specifics that storm-damage claims don't.
-Chapter 7A applies on most affected parcels; building-code-upgrade coverage may or may not be in your policy; and the Safer from Wildfires framework changes what hardening insurers expect documented.
-This is the honest landscape.
+A California wildfire-rebuild siding claim carries specifics that a routine storm-damage claim never touches.
+Chapter 7A applies on most affected parcels, building-code-upgrade coverage may or may not be written into your policy, and the Safer from Wildfires framework reshapes what hardening insurers expect documented.
+This is the honest landscape, so you know what to verify before you sign anything.

-Total loss vs. partial damage — different conversations
+Total loss versus partial damage — two different claims

 Chapter 7A applies on rebuilds in designated zones

-California's Safer from Wildfires framework identifies hardening measures insurers must consider for discount eligibility.
-On a rebuild, documenting that the new cladding, vents, eaves, and Zone 0 detailing meet the framework can affect both the current policy and any future coverage conversation.
-We document this routinely as part of the project file.
+California's Safer from Wildfires framework lays out the hardening measures insurers must consider for mitigation-discount eligibility.
+On a rebuild, documenting that the new cladding, vents, eaves, and Zone 0 detailing meet that framework matters for both the current claim and every future renewal conversation, particularly in a tightening coverage market.
+We build this into the project file routinely.
+The state's home-hardening guidance at Ready for Wildfire explains the measures insurers weigh, and a clean documentation package is an asset that outlives the immediate payout.

 Smoke and ember-intrusion damage on partial losses